ENCODE-DCC/atac-seq-pipeline/README.md

     Other important settings.

-    * `"atac.align_only`? : Disable all downstream analysis after mapping.
+    * `"atac.align_only"`? : Disable all downstream analysis after mapping.
     * `"atac.multimapping"`? : Multimapping reads.
     * `"atac.true_rep_only"`? : Set it as `true` to disable all analyses (including IDR, naive-overlap and reproducibility QC) related to pseudo replicates.
 This flag suppresses `"atac.enable_idr"`.
     * `"atac.disable_xcor`? : Disable cross-correlation analysis.